ufal/UMR/doc/entities.md

 One could say that laws are close to publications; but they can hardly be categorized as a cultural artifact.

+### language

+This is a top-level class without types.
+Supposedly there is no distinction between languages and dialects, i.e., names of dialects would also be labeled as `language`.
+Not sure about language groups and families.
+Note that names of languages are often (but not always) related to names of ethnic groups, nationalities, regions and countries.

+It is not clear how this label is intended to be used.
+Should it apply only to the name of the language (noun), e.g., _angličtina_ “(the) English (language)”, or also to adverbs (_Mluví anglicky._ “He speaks English.”) and adjectives (_Procvičuje si anglická slovesa._ “She is practicing English verbs.”)

+Do we also use this label for constructed languages _(esperanto)_?
+I think we do.
+Do we also use it for programming languages _(Pascal, C, Perl, Python)_?
+I am not sure.
+Maybe those fall under the class `computer-program`.

 ### notational-system

 This is a top-level class with currently three types: `writing-script` (e.g. _dévanágarí_), `music-key`,